-Our mission is to "enable greatness in people and organizations everywhere," and we believe that we are experts at solving seven pervasive, intractable problems, each of which requires a change in human behavior.
+Our mission is to "enable greatness in people and organizations everywhere," and we believe that we are experts at solving certain pervasive, intractable problems, each of which requires a change in human behavior.
 As we deliver our solutions to these problems, we believe there are four important characteristics that distinguish us from our competitors.

-- 1. World Class Content Our content is principle centered and based on natural laws of human behavior and effectiveness.
-Our content is designed to build new skillsets, establish new mindsets, and provide enabling toolsets. - 2.
-Breadth and Scalability of Delivery Options We have a wide range of content delivery options, including: on-site training, training led through certified facilitators, on-line learning, blended learning, intellectual property licenses, and organization-wide transformational processes, including consulting and coaching. - 3.
-Global Capability We operate four regional sales offices in the United States; wholly owned subsidiaries in Australia, Japan, and the United Kingdom; and contract with licensee partners who deliver our curriculum and provide services in over 140 other countries and territories around the world. - 4.
+1. World Class Content - Rather than rely on "flavor of the month" training fads, our content is principle centered and based on natural laws of human behavior and effectiveness.
+Our content is designed to build new skillsets, establish new mindsets, and provide enabling toolsets.
+The Company's content is well researched, subjected to numerous field beta tests, and improved through a proven development process.

+- 2. Breadth and Scalability of Delivery Options We have a wide range of content delivery options, including: on-site training, training led through certified facilitators, on-line learning, blended learning, intellectual property licenses, and organization-wide transformational processes, including consulting and coaching. - 3.
+Global Capability We operate four regional sales offices in the United States; wholly owned subsidiaries in Australia, Japan, and the United Kingdom; and contract with licensee partners who deliver our content in over 140 other countries and territories around the world.
+This capability allows us to deliver content to a wide range of customers, from large, multinational corporations to smaller, local entities. - 4.
 Transformational Impact and Reach We hold ourselves responsible for and measure ourselves by our clients' achievement of transformational results.

-Our content, tools, and methodologies are organized into key practice areas or product lines, each offering targeted solutions that are designed to drive these four outcomes.
+Our content, tools, and methodologies are organized into key practice areas, each offering targeted solutions that are designed to drive these four outcomes.
 We have divided our curriculums into the following seven major practices:

 - 1. Leadership

-- 2. Productivity
+- 2. Execution

-- 3. Trust
+- 3. Productivity

-- 4. Execution
+- 4. Trust

 - 5. Sales Performance

-- 6. Education
+- 6. Customer Loyalty

-- 7. Customer Loyalty
+- 7. Education

 Our practices are designed to provide world-class content and delivery, including best-selling books and audio, innovative and widely recognized thought leadership, multiple delivery and teaching methods, a practice-centric focused sales force, and practice-specific marketing support.
-These elements allow us to offer our clients training and consulting solutions that are designed to improve individual and organizational behaviors, deliver content that adapts to an organization's unique needs, and provide meaningful improvements in our client's business performance.
+These elements allow us to offer our clients training and consulting solutions that are designed to improve individual and organizational behaviors, deliver content that adapts to an organization's unique needs, and provide meaningful improvements in our clients' business performance.

-The following description of our practices and associated curriculums describes what our offerings are designed to provide to our clients.
+The following description of our practices and associated content describes what our offerings are designed to provide to our clients.
 The description should not be viewed as a warranty or guarantee of results.
-Further information about our curriculums and services can be found on our website at www.franklincovey.com.
+Further information about our content and services can be found on our website at www.franklincovey.com.
 However, the information contained in, or that can be accessed through, our website does not constitute a part of this annual report.